jewel/clearskies/protocol/database.md

 concurrently (or while one peer was disconnected).

-Vector clocks are represented on the wire as a JSON object, with the peer ID as the key and the clock number as the value, as can be seen in the `vector_clock` field of the earlier `database.update` example:
+Vector clocks are represented on the wire as a JSON object, with the peer ID as the key and the clock number as a 64-bit integer, as can be seen in the `vector_clock` field of the earlier `database.update` example:

 ```json
 {